RaspberryPiFoundation/webdev-curriculum/en-GB/pixel-art/index.md

 	![screenshot](images/pixel-art-palette.png)

+	`style=` allows you to add CSS inside your HTML which is convient here.

-+ You want to be able to change the pen colour when a pen colour is clicked on.
++ You want to be able to change the pen colour when a palette colour is clicked on.

 	Variables are used to store information.
 Let's create a penColour variable in `script.js`.